saptarshibasu/aws-study/README.md

   * Terminated - The instance will be terminated on receiving the shutdown signal
 * With **shutdown protection** turned on, the instnce cannot be terminated from the console until the shutdown protection is turned off
 * Even with **shutdown protection** on, if the instance has its shutdown behavior as terminated, the shutdown initiated from the OS will terminate the instance
+* AWS Support offers four support plans: Basic, Developer, Business, and Enterprise
+* Reserved instances (both standard & Convertible) can be Zonal (restricted to a single availability zone for capacity reservation) or Regional (having instance size and availability zone flexibility)
+* If your applications benefit from high packet-per-second performance and/or low latency networking, Enhanced Networking will provide significantly improved performance, consistence of performance and scalability.
+There is no additional fee for Enhanced Networking.
+To take advantage of Enhanced Networking you need to launch the appropriate AMI on a supported instance type in a VPC

 ## EFS